Brazier85/personal_zoo/docs/development.md

 # How it is made

 Personal Zoo is based on Python3 with Flask as Web-Framework.
-For the documentation I use MkDocs with Material for MkDocs.
+For the documentation I use MkDocs with [Material for MkDocs](https://squidfunk.github.io/mkdocs-material/){:target="_blank"}.

 ## Structure